 The task of a leader is to keep Org relevant.
 A manager helps Org to perform.
 They are not necessarily different people.
 Leaders drive intent whilst managers serve purpose.
 The same person could do both but will have to switch focus between purpose and intent.
-This helps us to deal with the relationship between authority and power.
+This understanding helps us to deal with the relationship between authority and power.
 It includes the relations between subordinates, superiors, and an environment.
-Areas that we study in this dynamic are negotiation skills; influencing skills; strategic thinking; etc.

 © 2018: CFT Hendrikz